dineshsinghbisht/masterdegree/exercises/dataanalytics/ex3/solution3.md

 ## Time and Resource Consumption

-One of the **most time- and CPU-intensive tasks** was retrieving commit and issue information for all projects.
+One of the **most time- and CPU-intensive tasks** was retrieving commit and issue information for all the public projects.
 For me, this process took approximately **20 minutes**.

 ---